Search

 High vs. low deductible

-As a homeowner, you get to decide how much you want your homeowners insurance deductible to be.
-A higher deductible means you’ll pay more upfront before your insurance pays out the remainder of the claim.
-As a reward, your insurance company will often lower your annual premium.
+A higher deductible means you’ll pay more upfront before your insurance company pays the remainder of the claim.
+As a reward, your insurer will often lower your annual premium.
+A lower deductible minimizes your out-of-pocket responsibility for a covered home claim, but usually results in a higher premium.

 When choosing a home insurance deductible, it’s important that you consider your financial situation.
 If you can comfortably afford more out-of-pocket costs, you might want to choose a higher deductible amount—say, $2,000 or more—to secure a lower annual insurance premium.